FBerding/aifeducation/README.md

   countries, limiting access to and the usage of data, which also results in *small data sets*.
-- **long research tradition:** Educational and social sciences have a long research tradition in generating insights into social phenomenons as well as learning and teaching.
+- **long research tradition:** Educational and social sciences have a long research tradition in generating insights into social phenomena as well as learning and teaching.
 These insights have to be incorporated into applications of AI (e.g., Luan et al. 2020; Wong et al. 2019).
 This makes supervised machine learning a very important